josephmoresena/Rxmxnx.PInvoke.Extensions/src/Intermediate/Rxmxnx.PInvoke.Buffers.Intermediate/README.md

 ﻿`Rxmxnx.PInvoke.Extensions` supports the use of two types of buffers: binary and non-binary.
 The maximum capacity of any buffer is limited to 2<sup>15</sup> elements.
 However, this maximum capacity may not always be allocatable at runtime.

 Internally, all reference types utilize buffers of type `Object`.
-Only value types (both managed and unmanaged) require the use of buffers specific to their type.
+Only not unmanaged value types require the use of buffers specific to their type, the unmanaged ones uses stackalloc.

 ---